RIVERS OF LIFE

 We are the garbage of the world in the present hour.

-Being defamed, we intreat: we are made as the filth of the world, and are the offscouring of all things unto this day.
+being defamed, we entreat.
+We have been made as the filth of the world, the offscouring of all things until now.
 (I Corinthians 4:13)

 The great revival that will bring the nations of the earth to God will come in the future.
 Before that revival can take place the Lord’s people must become fit to bear His Glory, His eternal Life.

 The nations will not come today to the Church as it is.
 But when the Church has been made one in the Father and the Son, being filled with the fullness of the Spirit of Life, then the world will come and drink of the waters of God.

 The Gentiles [nations] shall come to your [God’s elect] light, and kings to the brightness of your rising.
 (Isaiah 60:3)

 It is not possible the world can receive the Glory of God, eternal life, until the members of the Body of Christ are willing to lay aside their own life, as the Lord Jesus did, and allow God to convert their personality from Adam to Christ, from the man of earth to the Man of Heaven, from the living soul to the life-giving spirit.

 And so it is written, “The first man Adam became a living being.”
 The last Adam became a life-giving spirit.

 However, the spiritual is not first, but the natural, and afterward the spiritual.

 The first man was of the earth, made of dust; the second Man is the Lord from heaven.